Meridian [NPO PM]

 The Meridian series of communications satellites is reported to be the replacement for all the Molniya-1T, the Molniya-3 and Molniya-3K satellite series and possibly also for the communication component of the Parus.
 They are launched into highly eccentric Molniya-orbits.

-The bus structure is reportedly pressurised, possibly based on the Uragan-M bus.
+The bus structure is reportedly pressurized, possibly based on the Uragan-M bus.
+Meridian satellites carry three transponders operating in different frequency bands.

-The first two satellites were launched on Soyuz-2-1a Fregat boosters, afterwards the improved Soyuz-2-1a Fregat-M took over.
-The fifth satellite was an exception, which used a Soyuz-2-1b Fregat-M booster inherited from another program.
-Launchsite was the Plesetsk cosmodrome.
+The first two satellites were launched on Soyuz-2-1a Fregat boosters, afterwards the improved Soyuz-2-1a Fregat took over.
+The fifth satellite was an exception, which used a Soyuz-2-1b Fregat booster inherited from another program.
+Launch site was the Plesetsk cosmodrome.

 The second launch reached only a 290 km × 36460 km × 62.8° orbit, indicating a Fregat failure during the end of the second burn, with the third burn not taking place.
+Nevertheless, the satellite is operational in this lower than planned orbit.
 The fifth launch failed to reach orbit.

 |Type / Application:||Communication|